ThomasK427/nlp_paper_lists/representation_learning_in_nlp.md

-# A Paper List for the Distributed Representation of Text
+# A Paper List for the Representation Learning in Natural Language Processing

-This is a paper list for distributed representation of text.
+This is a paper list for representation learning in natural language processing.

 ## Paper List